 HCI inspired by human-human interaction.
 I am fascinated by the fact that drivers with passengers have a lower probability of getting into an accident than those who drive alone [10, 11].
 This fact is the basis of hypothesizing that human-human interaction can indeed provide inspiration for safe and effective HCI, even in complex environments such as a vehicle.
 My work is currently focused on identifying behaviors in human spoken interactions that might serve as inspiration for HCI [12-17].

 Project54.
-I am the principal investigator of the Project54 effort at UNH, which addresses ubicomp in the law enforcement setting.
+I was the principal investigator of the Project54 effort at UNH, which addressed ubicomp in the law enforcement setting.
 This multi-million dollar effort started in 1999, and it resulted in the design and deployment of the Project54 system.
 The Project54 system integrates in-car devices, provides a single user interface for interaction with these devices and allows the integration of mobile police units into an agency-wide data network.
 Over the last decade the Project54 system was deployed in over 1,000 law enforcement vehicles, primarily in New Hampshire.

-- Reviewer: TOCHI, Transportation Research Part D: Transport and Environment, Human-Computer Interaction, Interacting with Computers, Computer Speech and Language, NordiCHI
+- Reviewer: NSF, TOCHI, Transportation Research Part D: Transport and Environment, Human-Computer Interaction, Interacting with Computers, Computer Speech and Language, NordiCHI

 - Associate chair: MobileHCI 2013